radiatecode/dastats/README.md

     Stats::title('Your Title')->key('your-key')->increase();

-> Increase method increase a stats by **1 (default)**, But you can pass any specific numerical value.
+> Increase by **default 1**, But you can pass any specific numerical value.

-> Under the hood **increase()** check is there any stats exits with given key & title, if yes it will increment, if not it will create new record
+> Under the hood **increase()** check is there any stats exits for the given key & title, if yes it will increment, if not it will create new record

 ####  Stats decrease: